thoth-tech/SplashkitOnline/Documentation/overview.md

 ### IDBStoredProject.js
+- When using the filesystem make sure to use `unifiedfs.js` instead of `IDBStoredProject` to ensure transient and persistent filesystems stay in sync
 - Manages the local file system and metadata for a single project using IndexedDB.
 - `IDBStoredProject` handles high-level project operations like attaching, detaching, and checking for write conflicts by taking advantage of `AppStorage.js`.
   - Automatically restores the last opened project if no ID is provided.